 A walled Hakka village from 1786 was saved from demolition to create this museum.
-It's in the middle of industrial Tsuen Wan, in the western New Territories, so its quiet whitewashed courtyards and small interlocking chambers contrast greatly with the nearby residential towers.
-Hakka villages were built with security in mind, and this one looks more like a single large house than a village.
-Indeed, most Hakka village names end in uk, which literally means "house"—Sam
+It's in the middle of industrial Tsuen Wan, in the western New Territories, and its quiet courtyards and small interlocking chambers contrast with the nearby residential towers.
+It looks more like a large home than a village—not surprisingly, the name translates as "Three Beam House."
+Rigid symmetry dictated the construction: the ancestral hall and two common chambers form a central axis

-Tung Uk translates as "Three Beam House."
-Rigid symmetry dictated the village's construction: the ancestral hall and two common chambers form the central axis, which is flanked by the more private areas.
-The front door is angled to face west–southwest, in keeping with feng shui principles of alignment between mountain and water.
-Traditional furniture and farm tools are displayed in each room.
+flanked by private areas.
+Traditional furniture and farm tools are on display.
 Head through the courtyards and start your visit in the exhibition hall at the back, where a display gives helpful background on Hakka culture and pre-industrial Tsuen Wan—explanations are sparse elsewhere.
 You can also try on a Hakka hat.